mgarmash/modbus-mqtt/README.md

 * name - The name of the slave that is meant to be human readable and serves as part of the MQTT path.
 * deviceId - The slave's unique modbus device ID.
 * pollInterval - How often registers from the slave must be read.
 * zeroBased - Some Modbus devices expect zero based register numbering, so when reading for example register 1201, the register address read should actually be 1200.
-For these devices, zeroBase must be set to true.
+For these devices, zeroBased must be set to true.
 * registers - A list of registers to read from the slave.